Frequently Asked Questions

 Where is our beef sold?

-We have a farm market where we sell our products and expect to launch an online store in early 2020 that will include options for home delivery or on-farm pickup.
+We have a farm market where we sell our products and an online store for on-farm pickup.
 Our meat can be found at local restaurants including Hawkeyes in Silverdale, and both Pag's Pub and Paganini's in Doylestown.
 Some of our items can also be found at The Old Dutch Cupboard in Franconia.

 What is 100% grass fed?